CausticKirbyZ/SprayCannon/README.md

     --nodb                           does not use the database
     --user-as-password               Sets the user and password to the same string --user-pass-format=[filename]    Supplied file in 'user:password' format
-    --webhook=[url]                  Will send a teams webhook if valid credential is found!!
+    --webhook=[url]                  Will send a webhook if valid credential is found!! (autodetects Teams, Discord, Slack, and Google Chat URLS)
     --useragent=[agentstring]        Use a custom useragent string, or a file containing useragents(will chose randomly from them).
     --list-spraytypes                List the available spraytypes.
 ```